microsoft/aksworkshop/_entries/02-02 challenge2.md

 title: Deploy the Order Capture API and MongoDB
 ---

 You need to deploy the order capture API.
-This requires an external endpoint and needs to write to MongoDB.
+This requires an external endpoint, exposing the API on port 80 and needs to write to MongoDB.

 ![](media/51744cdc31c555b1d76c71f5e2693471.png)